The East End twang in Vince Hilaire's voice rings out through tinny phone speakers in an echoey basement in a central London office.

 Upon saying 'excuse me', however, the women looked "in the most horrified manner you've ever seen and put their foot down, going straight through a red light."

 🔴🔵 Happy Birthday Vince Hilaire! 🔴🔵 pic.twitter.com/56uwb3eNU1— Crystal Palace F.C. (@CPFC) October 10, 2018

 Today, though, Hilaire is able to look back on such experiences from a new perspective.
 One thing he would continue to return to throughout his interview is the need for wider education, saying: "An ignorant person can be changed, a racist person cannot.
 Luckily for people in this country, there are more ignorant people than racist people and that’s a fact.
 That is an absolute fact.

 "You can’t have kids growing up in the world now thinking that anything other than a player playing in a different coloured shirt does not deserve their support.
 But if they’ve got a different colour skin, that has got absolutely nothing to do with it.

 "If someone’s a dirty player, he’s a dirty player.
 A dirty black player is not relevant.
 A skilful player is a skilful player, they’re not ‘a skilful black player’.
 You don’t define people by the colour of their skin or what religion they are, you define them as a person."

 Everyone attending or taking part in a football match has the right to feel safe, valued and included and we encourage supporters to continue to play their part in this.
-If you witness racist behaviour at a match or around a stadium, please report it to the police or a steward.
+If you ever witness racist behaviour at a match or around a stadium, please report it to the police or a steward.
 You can also report racism by using the Kick It Out reporting app or website - alternatively, report anti-social behaviour by texting Palace's designated number on: 07507 477 669.